Skip to main content

 Digital Humanities Summer Fellows

-Digital Humanities Summer Fellows are a cohort of Loyola students who travel to British Columbia, Canada, to participate in a week-long course at the Digital Humanities Summer Institute (DHSI), held every June.
-In past years this event was held at the University of Victoria, but starting in June 2025 it will take place in Montreal.
+Digital Humanities Summer Fellows are a cohort of Loyola undergraduate students who participate in a week-long course at the Digital Humanities Summer Institute (DHSI), held every June.
+In past years this event was held at the University of Victoria, but starting in June 2025 it will take place in Montréal, Québec.

 DHSI offers a range of courses that students can choose from.
 Week-long intensive courses offer students a chance to gain valuable digital skills that apply directly to humanities disciplines.
 A list of courses can be found on the DHSI website.
 In addition to courses, DHSI offers lectures, demonstrations, and project exhibitions, all of which are designed to help expose students to the vast field of digital humanities.
 The cohort is led by one or two Loyola faculty program coordinators.
 Throughout the week, students and faculty meet regularly for meals and other outings and discuss what students are learning and how those skills can be applied to their own research interests.